NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ## <a name="geodesic-line-break"></a> ![Geodesic Line Break at -180,180](images/idlbreak.png) Geodesic Line Break at -180,180

-If you have ever created a geospatial masterpiece that has crossings across the international date line at a longitude of -180&deg;/180&deg; and it turned out like the image on the left, you are not alone.
+If you have ever created a geospatial masterpiece that has crossings across the International Date Line at a longitude of -180&deg;/180&deg; and it turned out like the image on the left, you are not alone.

 <div style="text-align:center"><img src="doc/breaklines.jpg" alt="Break lines"></div>